MBA with a Specialism in Strategy

 Even the most gifted and most confident of students need a little help from time to time.
 Whether you study online at home or with a learning partner you’re never far from the support of our faculty and your fellow learners.
 Additional support is available through optional online tuition and revision sessions and other online resources such as tests, practice essays, collaborative discussion forums where you can engage with your fellow students around the world and tools to help you track your progress through the course materials.
 Online support is also available through our very popular Facebook community.
 Facebook community.

-The MBA with specialism in Strategic Planning programme covers various areas of business, which will arm you with the skills and knowledge you need to progress in your career.
+The MBA with specialism in Strategy programme covers various areas of business, which will arm you with the skills and knowledge you need to progress in your career.

 The programme comprises of seven mandatory courses, and four optional courses that focus on strategic planning techniques.
 Courses are assessed by a written examination and/or written coursework.
 Pass these and join our global network of EBS graduates and business professionals.